rkhwaja/wccls/README.rst

 Overview
 ========
 This is a scraper for the WCCLS account page.
-It currently seems to work for the Multnomah County library site too and probably other Bibliocommons sites.

 Usage
 =====